sfa-siard/JdbcBase/README.md

 }
 ```

-`jdbc-base` provides imlementation classes and test fixtures needed for unit test.
+`jdbc-base` provides implementation classes and test fixtures needed for unit test.
 You have to define both dependencies in your `build.gradle.kts` file:

 ```kotlin